Kiwi Leadership Network USA

 Our Vision: To help New Zealanders in the United States achieve their full potential and succeed in their endeavors.

 Our Mission: The Kiwi Leadership Network USA's purpose is to inspire, assist and support the growth of New Zealanders in the United States through educational, social and cultural activities and opportunities.

 Why: The Kiwi Leadership Network USA has been formed because we know first hand how hard it can be to move to a new country and how important it is to connect with people who can help you along the way.
 Having built professions and careers over a period of time, we also strongly believe in the power of connecting people with similar and complementary ideas and expertise, because we know this is when doors can open and great things can happen.

-What: The Kiwi Leadership Network USA will be focused in these main areas:
+What: The Kiwi Leadership Network USA is focused on these main areas:

 2. Developing video interviews and profiles: we will interview and profile successful New Zealanders to show how people got their opportunities and overcame various adversities and succeeded in the US.

-3. Central online resources: We will develop a central of useful information, insights, existing resources and networks to help New Zealand know about opportunities and resources available.
+3. Central online resources: We are developing a central source of useful information, insights, existing resources and networks to help New Zealand know about opportunities and resources available.